 How can I keep my CPU Temperature Down?

-Although it sounds complex, there are a few ways that you can keep your temperatures down on your PC, some of which are free, easy, and some of which are inconvenient or costly.
+Although it sounds complex, there are a few ways that you can keep your temperatures down on your PC, some of which are free, and easy, and some of which are inconvenient or costly.
 Below is a list of these, but let us know which ones you can try!